hopefulPanda88/streamLitAPP_LlamaIndex_MLX/README.md

 here we go.
 ### Models

-The models(both llm and embedding model) can be define in the [config file](./config/model.yaml).
+The models(both llm and embedding model) can be defined in the [config file](./config/model.yaml).
 Follow the format,
-but some code for dealing with model hyper parameters is still to be added.
+but some code for dealing with model hyperparameters is still to be added.
 The model path can be either from Huggingface repo or your local location.

 ### [Trubrics]( https://trubrics.streamlit.app/)